kenzasam/fungalmicrofluidics/Experimental/ExperimentalNotebook.md

 ## To Do

-# Mon, DD YYYY
+# Feb, 21 2021

 ## Experiment details
+Saturday session!

 ## Notes

 broke fiber in chip.
 Used PDMS filled chip.
+Quick testing of auto sort.
+Auto sort is buggy: for some reason, always in each loop detects drop....

 ## To Do

-- [ ] peaks" print intensities and wavelengths
+- [x] peaks" print intensities and wavelengths
 - [ ] for autosort, be able to tell range of wavelennth in between which you expect peak. e.g. in case background substraction doesn't work well...
-- [ ] print for after setting treshold or Int time through GUI.
+- [x] print for after setting treshold or Int time through GUI.

 # Feb, 10 2021